-Youth are a very important audience because they represent the future of CO_2 management in the PCOR Partnership region.
-They will become leaders, educators, professionals, taxpayers, and the stakeholders of the future.
-Introducing youth to CO_2 management, including carbon sequestration, will help prepare students to assess issues related to carbon and to determine successful strategies to deal with the issues.
-This will also help reach parents regarding sequestration.
+Today's youth will experience the low-carbon-energy world that carbon sequestration and other carbon management options will help create.
+Their ranks will provide the leaders, educators, professionals, taxpayers, and the stakeholders in the low-carbon world of the future.
+Introducing youth to CO2 management, including carbon sequestration, will help prepare them to better assess issues related to carbon and to determine successful strategies to deal with the issues.
+This will also help raise awareness in households and for parents - the current generation engaging on these issues.

 In order to reach youth in Grades 8 through 12, the outreach team will collaborate with teachers to develop activities that use PCOR Partnership outreach materials in the classroom, support the use of the materials in the classroom, and solicit feedback to improve the materials and activities.
+These materials will be delivered by Web site and at teacher meetings.